sahanaa-vashishth/CETIS/CETIS_Technical_Documentation.md

 ### Purpose

-Analyze the **direction** of emotional evolution — is the person getting worse, getting better, staying the same, or fluctuating?
+Analyze the direction of emotional evolution — is the person getting worse, better, staying the same, or fluctuating?

-### How It Thinks

-The trajectory engine receives the full emotional history from the memory engine and performs statistical analysis:

-1. **Splits the conversation** into first half and second half
-2. **Sums negative emotion scores** (sadness, anger, fear, frustration, hopelessness, anxiety, shame, guilt, loneliness, confusion) for each half
-3. **Compares the two halves** to determine the direction of change
-4. **Calculates momentum** — the change in negative emotion intensity between the last two messages

 ### Direction Classification